HuntaBadday/HuntaBaddayCPUmod/README.md

 ## 6502

 I will not add documention here.
-There is plenty on the internet.
+There is plenty on the internet.\
+Well, except for telling you to make sure the output pegs on the data bus are connected to the input pegs.